Certifiers Make Neural Networks Vulnerable to Availability Attacks: Related Work

 \section{Related Work}

-Our work is most closely related to the work on traditional training-time attacks, as well as first results on limitations of certification.
+Our method is related to the work on traditional training-time attacks targeting the classifier's predictions, and especially backdoor attacks.
+Additionally, there are first studies on the limitations of randomized-smoothing-based certification in an adversarial setting, as well as sponge examples that also target the model's availability.

-\paragraph{Backdoor Attacks and Defenses} As discussed in \cref{sec:background_attacks}, there is a long line of work on backdoor attacks against neural networks.
-BadNets~\cite{gu2019badnets} first introduce the concept of supply chain attacks by hiding a backdoor in pre-trained classification models using pixel patterns as a trigger.
-Our direct backdoor attack (\cref{sec:attack_direct}) uses the same supply chain vector and similar trigger patterns to activate the backdoor.
-However, our attack's goal is different, targeting the certifier instead of the network classification.
-This also leads to a significantly different construction of the backdoor via a combination of existing and new optimization objectives.
+\bparagraph{Backdoor Attacks} As discussed in \cref{sec:background_attacks}, there is a long line of work on traditional backdoor attacks against neural networks.
+In contrast to our attacks targeting the certifier, and therefore the \emph{availability} of the model, traditional backdoor attacks target the model's \emph{integrity} by causing misclassifications.

+Our direct availability attack is inspired by BadNets~\cite{gu2019badnets} and uses the same supply chain attack vector and similar trigger patterns.
+However, the different goal of our attack requires a different construction of the backdoor, combining new and existing losses.

-Chen \etal\cite{chen2017targeted} use data poisoning to indirectly target a model trained by the victim, adding a backdoor that causes the model to mislabel faces.
-They accomplish this by injecting a small number of poisoned training samples into the dataset, consisting of the input image with the trigger and the attacker's desired target label.
-Adding the same trigger at test time then causes the backdoor to activate, misclassifying the image to the predetermined target class.
+\citet{chen2017targeted} use data poisoning to indirectly target a model trained by the victim, adding a backdoor that causes the model to mislabel faces.
 This attack vector is similar to our indirect attack (\cref{sec:attack_indirect}), where we also use a small number of triggered samples to poison the data set.
-However, instead of consistently targeting a particular class, we use random labels to destabilize the prediction and thus cause the certification to fail.
+However, as before, the target of our attack is the certifier, not the model's predictions.
+Instead of consistently targeting a particular class, we use random labels to destabilize the prediction and thus cause the certification to fail.

-For defenses, we adapt fine-pruning~\cite{liu2018fine} to our proposed attacks.
-Fine-pruning is a combination of two defense mechanisms: pruning and fine-tuning.
-The idea behind pruning is that backdoor attacks rely on the over-parameterization of networks and thus pruning the neurons from the model that are non-essential for its intended task should remove the backdoor.
-To do so, the victim requires a smaller subset of verifiably benign data.
-The network is then invoked on this subset of data, iteratively removing the neurons with the lowest average activations.
-Since the benign subset contains no backdoor samples, the neurons detecting the backdoor will not activate and thus eventually be pruned from the network.

-The downside of this procedure is that the pruning will also decrease the model's utility.
-To mitigate this effect and further remove any remnants of the backdoor, the model is then fine-tuned by training for a few epochs on the benign data subset.